District-scale surface temperatures generated from high-resolution longitudinal thermal infrared images: Background Summary

-Infrared thermography has been widely used in the built environment for many research purposes \cite{martin2022infrared}, such as urban heat island \cite{ngie2014assessment, almeida2021study}, building diagnostics \cite{balaras2002infrared,lucchi2018applications,2021_buildsys_acir}, and urban heat fluxes \cite{sham2012verification}.
-Infrared thermography can provide images showing the surface temperature of different elements in the built environment with a lower cost and effort compared to other similar kinds of sensor networks \cite{martin2022infrared}.
-It involves the detection of infrared electromagnetic radiation emitted by the inspected objects and is commonly used for non-destructive testing, and non-contact diagnostic technology \cite{balaras2002infrared, lucchi2018applications}.
-It is based on an infrared imaging system that has been calibrated to measure the emissive power distribution of surfaces at various temperature ranges.
+Infrared thermography has been widely used in the built environment for many research purposes, such as urban heat island \cite{ngie2014assessment, almeida2021study}, building diagnostics \cite{balaras2002infrared,lucchi2018applications,2021_buildsys_acir}, and urban heat fluxes \cite{sham2012verification}.
+Infrared thermography can provide images showing the surface temperature of different elements in the built environment with a lower cost and effort compared to similar kinds of sensor networks \cite{martin2022infrared}.
+It detects infrared electromagnetic radiation emitted by the inspected objects and is commonly used for non-destructive testing and non-contact diagnostic technology \cite{balaras2002infrared, lucchi2018applications}.
+It is based on an infrared imaging system calibrated to measure surfaces' emissive power distribution at various temperature ranges.
 The infrared camera generates a series of two-dimensional, readable thermal images, with different colors and tones representing different temperatures \cite{balaras2002infrared, lucchi2018applications}.
-Different infrared systems were reported to be applied to analyze the built environment at different scales: A satellite is able to collect data at the city scale, an aerial vehicle is mainly used at the city and district scales, a rooftop observatory could be used at the district scale, a drone and other handheld devices are used at the building, and human scales \cite{miguel2021physically}.
-Many previous and current studies focus on the city scale and building scale and could not show the dynamic interactions on the district scale with high-resolution \cite{miguel2021physically, dobler2021urban}.
+Infrared systems have been leveraged to analyze the built environment across various scales: Satellites, capable of wide-ranging data collection, are primarily used for city-scale analyses.
+This typically covers entire cities or large urban regions.
+Aerial vehicles, possessing a more focused reach, are frequently employed for investigations at both city and district scales.
+The term \emph{district scale} indicates a specific urban district or neighborhood.
+It refers to a geographical area larger than a single building or block but smaller than an entire city or region.
+This level of analysis allows for considering the collective impact of multiple buildings and infrastructure elements within a defined urban district.
+Due to their unique vantage point, rooftop observatories are particularly effective for district-scale studies.
+These offer a detailed view of the urban microclimate within a specific district or neighborhood.
+Lastly, drones and handheld devices are used for detailed investigations at smaller scales.
+Their portability and close-range capabilities make them particularly suited for analyses at the building scale (focusing on individual buildings) and human scale (focusing on the immediate surroundings of individuals or small groups)\cite{martin2022infrared}.
+Many previous and current studies focus on the city and building scales and could not show the dynamic interactions on the district scale with high-resolution \cite{miguel2021physically, dobler2021urban}.
 Furthermore, urban climate studies have been focusing on the temperate climate zones, especially in North America and Europe, and there is a lack of such studies focusing on the tropical climate zones \cite{chew2021interaction, roth2007review, 2022_3dgeoinfo_lcz_sg_svi}.